-Hurricane Irma strengthens, hits Cuba on its way to Florida
+Hurricane Irma begins lashing Florida after slamming Cuba

 Story highlights

+Even as Irma aimed for Florida's western coast, the state's eastern coastline remained in severe danger from storm-surge flooding, forecasters warned.

+Florida authorities have gone door to door to warn residents about the dangerous storm, sending throngs onto jammed highways as they fled north.
+More than 5.6 million people have been ordered to evacuate, Gov. Rick Scott said, and many coastal residents already have moved inland.

-- "If you have been ordered to evacuate, leave now," Florida governor says
+"If you have been ordered to evacuate, leave now -- not tonight, not in an hour, now," Scott said Friday night.

+"This is as real as it gets," tweeted the National Weather Service.

+Irma hit Cuba's Ciego de Avila province on the Camaguey Archipelago late Friday as a Category 5 hurricane, its violent gusts destroying the instrument used to measure wind strength, Cuba's meteorological agency reported.
+Waves as high as 23 feet were recorded, and bigger ones remained a possibility as Irma plodded west, officials said.

 Full coverage